kim-marcel/basic_neural_network/README.md

 nn.getActivationFunctionName();
 ```

-Using this library with genetic algorithms:
+Use this library with genetic algorithms:
 ```java
 // Make an exact and "independent" copy of a Neural Network NeuralNetwork nn2 = nn1.copy();